 The midsole offers distraction-free cushioning for a wide range of runs.
 It’s not too firm nor soft – in a way, the Roadhawk is a Brooks Launch equivalent but a mite softer.

 With a retail sticker of $100, the Roadhawk FF 2 is reasonably priced too.

 You have to be living under a rock if you haven’t heard of the Kayano before.

 This is the longest continuing shoe series with a firmer medial post.
 The midsole wedge design isn’t in-your-face kind like it once used to be.

 The Kayano 26 has a slight motion-control quality associated with shoes of this class.
 The rearfoot Gel units are larger on the 26 than on the 25 so there’s a small increase in the midsole bias.
-The K-26’s forefoot doesn’t have the guidance line splitting it down the center so take-offs and transitions are smoother.
+The K-26’s forefoot doesn’t have the guidance line splitting it down the center so the take-offs and transitions are better.

 5) Cushioned mild-support: Asics Gel GT-2000 7

 What the Cumulus is to the Nimbus, the GT-2000 7 is to the Kayano.
 The GT 2000 7 is a part of Asics’s motion-control line-up, except that there’s slightly less of everything versus the Kayano.
 That’s not a bad thing; being an ounce lighter makes the GT-2000 more agile and versatile.

 Unless you crave the plush interior and softer rearfoot of the Kayano, the GT-2000 makes a good case for itself.
 It handles daily training and long-distance runs without over-correcting the gait.

 In the past, the GT 1000 used to be a cheaply built running shoe with an industrial smell.
 Not anymore; Asics has made significant improvements to the fit and feel of this sub-$100 stability trainer.
 Therefore, not only is the GT-1000 8 an affordable support shoe, but it is also good value for that price.